rockettheme/docs/Docs/wordpress/plugins/roksprocket/features_mode.md

 5. The **Preview Length** option sets the amount of words you wish to limit the preview to within the widget's post display.
 This can help reduce occurrences of controls overlaying the description and make your features more uniform.

-6. The **Strip HTML Tags** option removes HTML tags from the description of an post.
+6. The **Strip HTML Tags** option removes HTML tags from the description of a post.

 7. The **Arrow Navigation** option determines whether you wish to show or hide the arrow navigation controls on the widget.